computor-tools/computors.org/docs/Mining/Introduction.md

 Miners aquire energy as they increase their score by finding solutions which reduce the number of errors.
 A similar task is likely to be chosen after an unimprovable solution is found.

-Here is a visualization generated with [ANN-visualizer](https://github.com/computor-tools/ann-visualizer) of a neural network trained by Qubic miners:
+Here is a visualization of a neural network trained by Qubic miners generated with [ANN-visualizer](https://github.com/computor-tools/ann-visualizer) :

 ![](/docs/Mining/ann.png)